 Events and Entertainment in Downtown Skokie

-For a complete schedule of events please click here.
+For more information and a schedule of events, please click here.

 7924 N. Lincoln Avenue

 For more information on the historic Skokie Theater in Downtown Skokie please visit www.skokietheatre.org.

 Skokie Farmers' Market

 Meet me at the Village Green, you'll be delighted you did!

 Skokie's famous, fabulous, fantastic Farmers' Market, celebrating more than a quarter century of operation, presents farmers and vendors from Illinois, Indiana, Michigan and Wisconsin.
 Farmers' Market continues to proudly boast of this community-spirited event and the freshness of its vegetables, fruits, cheeses and flowers, often picked just hours before being made available to customers.

 7:30 a.m. to 12:45 p.m. the Sunday, June 15 to Sunday, October 26, 2014.

 Every year since its smash debut in 2007, Skokie's Backlot Bash offers area residents an action-packed downtown summer street festival!
 The Backlot Bash features more than 15 hours of free live music on a main stage located on Oakton Street near the Village Hall, including regional and national acts.
 The event also features an amusement park/carnival, a 5k run, silent movies at the historic Skokie Theatre, a classic auto show, a business expo and sidewalk sale, fun teen activities, bingo, food and beer, the Rotary Club pancake breakfast and more!
 (The name "Backlot" pays tribute to downtown Skokie's heritage as a major silent film industry back lot set between 1907 and 1915.)